camunda/camunda-docs/optimize/components/userguide/additional-features/ml-dataset.md

 description: Export a raw data report in JSON format, which can be used for training a machine learning model.
 ---

 The machine learning-ready data set feature allows the export of data into a single data set, easing performance of advanced analysis with Optimize.
-The data set generated can contain process information be assembled by generating a raw data report.
+The data set generated can contain process information and be assembled by generating a raw data report.

 The data contained in the raw data reports is already organized and pre-processed in such a way that it would allow a trained model to make predictions for future instances based on existing instances for a given definition.